ConvincibleMedia/ConvincibleMedia/source/_services/copywriting.md

 - item_type: block_body_lead
   created_at: 2017-09-08 19:42:32.462000000 Z
   paragraphs: When text will be used more than once – maybe being reproduced thousands
     of times – it's crucial to write it to a higher standard.
-That's why it's called 'copy'-writing.
 - item_type: block_body_text
   created_at: 2017-09-24 17:48:00.588000000 Z
-  text: Writing great copy (i.e. the text that will be copied) requires hours of agonising
+  text: That's why it's called 'copy'-writing.
+Writing great copy (i.e. the text that
-    over the words to use and the phrases that sound best.
-The outcome may be three short sentences, but they'll be the three sentences that work.
+    will be 'copied') requires hours of agonising over the words to use and the phrases that sound best.
+The outcome may be four short sentences, but they'll be the four sentences that work.
 elements_heading: What makes great copy?
 elements:
 - item_type: block_card_text